Building A Sliding Barn Door

 Focal Point or Room Partition

-Barn doors are great space savers because they do not need swing clearance like hinged doors do.
+A sliding barn door is a great space saver because it does not need swing clearance like hinged doors do.
 Sliding doors do however, need adjoining wall space in order to slide open and out of the way.

 Difficult to Lock

-Siding barn doors are difficult, but not impossible, to lock.
-Sliding door track manufacturers now offer several mechanisms that will secure and lock a sliding door.
-Sliding doors, because of the track system, typically have a 1/2” to ¾” clearance between the door trim due to the track system, and as a result are not usually used as privacy or noise reducing doors.
+While difficult to lock, it’s not impossible to lock a siding barn door.
+Door track manufacturers now offer several mechanisms that will secure and lock a sliding door.
+Because of the track system, sliding doors, typically have a 1/2” to ¾” clearance between the door trim due to the track system, and as a result are not usually used as privacy or noise reducing doors.

 Types of Doors